CloudCannon/fur-hugo-template/content/shipping.md

     weight: 1
 ---

-Please review the below information to find answers to any of your questions regarding our policies.</p>
+Please review the below information to find answers to any of your questions regarding our policies.

 ### Shipping Services
 Fur provides the below shipping services.
-Actual delivery time frames may vary due to weather, service delays, holidays etc.</p>
+Actual delivery time frames may vary due to weather, service delays, holidays etc.

 Free Standard shipping is available for apparel only on orders that have an after-discount subtotal value of $1.00 or more.
-Domestic shipping to Hawaii, Alaska, or Puerto Rico or any other location outside the Continental United States may take longer than expected due to their locations.</p>
+Domestic shipping to Hawaii, Alaska, or Puerto Rico or any other location outside the Continental United States may take longer than expected due to their locations.

 ### Standard Shipping (6-10 business days)